jharsh1202/Learning-iOS-Resources/README.md

 ## Contact
-For more awesome stuff, you should follow me on twitter [@Harshit120299](https://twitter.com/Harshit120299) :)
+For more such awesome stuff, you may follow me on twitter [@Harshit120299](https://twitter.com/Harshit120299) :) and feel free to ask any questions!